testdouble/test_data/README.md

    [subject](https://github.com/testdouble/contributing-tests/wiki/Subject)
    instead of loading everything from the database?
-When automated testing is saved for the very end of a feature's development, it can feel too costly to reexamine design decisions like this, but it's valuable feedback all the same. *Easy to test code is easy to use code*
+When automated testing is saved for the very end of a feature's development, it can feel too costly to reexamine design decisions like this, but it can be valuable to consider all the same. *Easy to test code is easy to use code*

 2. If the complex setup is a necessary reality of the situation that your app needs to handle (and it often will be!), then having _some_ kind of shared